* FTSEurofirst 300 up 1 pct, Euro STOXX 50 up 1.2 pct

 LONDON, July 16 (Reuters) - European equity markets recovered on Wednesday from losses in the previous session as a rebound in Banco Espirito Santo and in mining stocks lifted the region’s bourses.

-Banco Espirito Santo (BES) jumped 15 percent, after hitting record lows on Tuesday, enabling Lisbon’s benchmark PSI-20 index to advance by 2.7 percent.
+Banco Espirito Santo (BES) rose nearly 20 percent to rebound from having fallen to record lows on Tuesday, enabling Lisbon’s benchmark PSI-20 index to advance by 2.9 percent.

 Traders said that even though BES remained dogged by the fact that a holding company of the bank’s founding family had failed to repay a $1 billion loan, some investors were now starting to think the stock represented a relative bargain.

-However, mining stocks rallied after Chinese economic growth data slightly beat expectations, hinting at resilient demand in the world’s largest metals consumer.
+Mining stocks outperformed after Chinese growth slightly beat expectations, hinting at resilient demand in the world’s largest metals consumer.

 China, the world’s second-largest economy, grew 7.5 percent in April-June from a year earlier, the statistics bureau said on Wednesday, just ahead of a median forecast of 7.4 percent in a Reuters poll.